kevelopment/react-nest-monorepo/README.md

 # React + NestJS Monorepo

+This Project aims to maintain an opinionated bootstrap application using React and NestJS which can be used for an easy web-app start.

+The Technologies currently in use are:

+- backend: nestjs + prisma + postgres
+- frontend: react + vite + storybook + react-hook-forms
+- package-manager: pnpm

+‼️ This project is still heavily **W**ork **i**n **P**rogress and many bits and pieces are still missing.

+Below you can find a step by step guide of what has been added and how it's been done :)

+## Workspace Setup:

 Prerequisite: Install Node v22 (corepack will come with it)

-## Workspace Setup:

 (Props to https://dev.to/vinomanick/create-a-monorepo-using-pnpm-workspace-1ebn)